lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > These issues should be convincingly addressed, or the assertion that
 > LVar/LVish subsume dataflow models should be removed or rephrased.

-Both reviewers have now made the point that the claim that we subsume KPNs is too strong, and I'm convinced that they're right and that we should tone down the claim a lot.
-We should think about what exactly it is that we can say instead.
+This echoes the point that reviewer 1 made that our claim that we subsume KPNs is too strong, and we agree.
+We've toned down that claim.

 > --